ypid/ansible-paedml_linux/README.md

 ***

-Manage paedML Linux using Ansible.
+Manage paedML Linux using Ansible

 The `ypid.paedml_linux` role allows you to automate the deployment of a [paedML Linux][] environment.